Harrison Parrott vs. Sam Hill Entertainment

 While the logo isn’t in the upper left corner (it’s centered at the top), it’s still easy to spot.
 Doing double duty, the logo serves as a link to return to the home page.
 To minimize confusion, there is also a small house icon in the upper left corner, another way to return home from anywhere on the site.

 Sam Hill Entertainment

 Sam Hill is a site for booking bands for weddings, parties and the like.
-Head to the home page, and you get this:
+First head to the home page, and you get this:

-I’m not really sure what the images on each side are for, as there are no links behind them.
-This is it for the front page.
+So, I’m not really sure what the images on each side are for, as there are no links behind them.
+But this is it for the front page.
 Everything is above the fold because there is no fold.

 The site isn’t optimized for mobile.
 The side images look even more out of place, and there is a ton of unused white space at the bottom of my screen.
-Print is tiny; I had to zoom in if I wanted to click anything.
-If the twin images were gone, there might have been larger print.
+Print is tiny.
+I had to zoom in if I wanted to click anything.
+Without the twin images, there might have been larger print.

 Selecting the Browse By Musical Style tab, I found grouped choices.
 E. g.
 Motown, Soul, Oldies, Beach, and Variety are all together.